The Universal Declaration of Human Rights

 The United Nations had just been formed, to ensure that World War would never happen again.

-Within the UN, a committee was formed, chaired by Eleanor Roosevelt, to draft a document outlining the basic rights and freedoms of all men and women, the rights we inherently hold just by being human.
+Within the UN, a committee was formed, chaired by Eleanor Roosevelt, to draft a document outlining the basic rights and freedoms of all men and women.
 The document was the Universal Declaration of Human Rights.
 It was adopted by the UN General Assembly on December 10, 1948.
 It was the beginning of the human rights movement.

 The UDHR has since been used in drafting the constitutions for many new democracies, including Japan and Germany after the war.
 It is taught in countless schools and universities as the very foundation of human rights, and is referred to by governments, academics, advocates, and constitutional courts, and by individuals fighting for their rights around the world.